 As mentioned, each point on this type of chart is a brick.
 A new brick is only printed when the price of the currency pair increases or decreases by a predetermined amount.
 Consequently, unlike time-based charts, the formation of a new brick depends on price volatility, not on time.
 As we shall see, this provides the patient trader with some significant advantages.

 • Strong trend.
-You will see more plotted points, or bricks.
+You will see more plotted points or bricks.

 • Weak Trend.
-You will see fewer plotted points, or bricks.
+You will see fewer plotted points or bricks.

 • No trend.
 No, or few, new bricks will be printed.

 Remember: this type of chart will only add new blocks when the price moves up or down beyond the range of the brick size.
-So, if the period is 50 points, a new block will only form once the price moves 51 points away from the previous block’s opening price.
+So, if the period is 50 points, a new block will only form once the price moves 51 points away from the previous block’s closing price.
 Typically, a bullish block is colored green, and a bearish block is colored red.
 The default colors in your charting software may differ, however.

 The Advantages of the Renko Chart

 As you might imagine, this type of chart offers many advantages.
 Their main strength is that they simplify price history.
 This is a significant advantage when it comes to trading volatile currency pairs or other markets, such as oil, metals, or exotics.